 - SOFIA Overview

-- Proposing and Observing
+- Proposing & Observing

 - Meetings and Events

-Principal Investigator: Charles D. Dowell, JPL
+Principal Investigator: Charles D. Dowell

 Examples of HAWC+ scientific observations and summary of specifications: HAWC+ Flyer

-Information applicable to the current observing cycle, Cycle 6, can be found in the HAWC+ chapter of the Cycle 6 Observer's Handbook.
-Those submitting proposals for Cycle 7 must refer to the HAWC+ chapter of the Cycle 7 Observer's Handbook.
+Information applicable to the observing cycles can be found in their respective versions of the Observer's Handbook.
 Be sure that you are referencing the correct version of the handbook!